 Not disabled |

-Here are examples of when a person aged 55-59 ("advanced age") can be approved based on the grids.
+Here are some examples of when Social Security can approve disability for a person in the advanced age category based on the grids.

-Here are some examples of when a person of "advanced age" would be found not disabled:
+Here are some examples of when the SSA would find someone over 55 not disabled: